kostasb100/low-cost-plant-based-meat-moisture-device/Moisture Content Calculator/README.md

 miso paste, garlic, nutritional yeast, water as well as negligible spices (paprika powder and black pepper) and its sample of a specific weight.
 These numbers can then be used for the potential calibration of the measurement device.

-Note that the reference papers used to get the moisture content ratios may not be accurate.
+Note that the reference papers used to get the moisture content ratios may not be accurate since different products were used to produce the sample.